MartinHeroux/spike2py/docs/source/pages/tutorials.rst

    >>> tutorial = sp.trial.load(file='/home/madeleine/Desktop/data/tutorial.pkl')

 That's it.
 We now have our tutorial trial where we left off.
-We can confirm this by plotting the entire trial again, noticing that the `Flow`, `Volume` and `Diag_Smu` are indeed processed.
+We can confirm this by plotting the entire trial again, noticing that the `Flow`, `Volume` and `Dia_Smu` are indeed processed.

 .. image:: ../img/tutorial_trial_plot_post_load.png
    :width: 600